maxamundsen/previous/src/docs/tailwind-integration.md

 # Views: Tailwind Integration

 ## Usage & Compiling
-The Saral codebase includes a copy of the Tailwind compiler alongside the build script, where it is called.
+The Previous codebase includes a copy of the Tailwind compiler alongside the build script, where it is called.

 ```sh
 sh build_server.sh